Phoneutria nigriventer: Toxicity and prey

 Aside from causing intense pain, the venom of the spider can also cause priapism in humans.
 Erections resulting from the bite are uncomfortable, can last for many hours and can lead to impotence.
-A component of the venom, (Tx2-6), is being studied for use in erectile dysfunction treatments.
+A component of the venom, Tx2-6, is being studied for use in erectile dysfunction treatments.

 The Brazilian wandering spider's prey also includes crickets, katydids, mantids, as well as larger animals, including tree frogs, lizards and bats.

-The average venom yield is 1.25 mg. and 0.4 mg in the winter.
+The average venom yield is 1.25 mg, and 0.4 mg in the winter.

 Case reports

 A 23-year-old market worker was bitten on his hand in São Paulo, Brazil, while moving a bunch of bananas.
 The specimen measured 3.5 cm long and 6 cm with its legs.
 It was reported that the bite was extremely painful, accompanied by sweating and hairs standing on end.
 The victim additionally reported pain radiating to his chest, increased heart rate, dizziness, nausea, coldness, drooling, vomiting, and an immediate erection.
 He was treated with anesthetics, tetanus prophylaxis and antivenom, recovering 36 hours after the bite.

 Another case occurred with a 52-year-old man, bitten by an adult female.
 Immediately after the bite, he experienced severe local pain, blurred vision, profuse sweating, and vomiting.
-1–2 hours after the bite he presented agitation and high blood pressure.
-4 hours after the bite, his heart rate reached 150 beats / min, and he also experienced mild tachypnea, cold extremities, profuse sweating, generalized tremors, and priapism.
+One to two hours after the bite he presented agitation and high blood pressure.
+Four hours after the bite, his heart rate reached 150 beats / min, and he also experienced mild tachypnea, cold extremities, profuse sweating, generalized tremors, and priapism.
 He was treated with anesthetics, antivenom and fluid replacement.

 In a period from 1925 to 1945 there were recorded 415 bites by this species, 400 of which required antivenom.